YouTube Advertising Revenue: What You Actually Earn Per View

 - Compliance with YouTube's monetization policies

-YouTube also introduced a lower-tier "fan funding" access at 500 subscribers, but that does not include ad revenue.
-Ad revenue only unlocks at the 1,000/4,000 threshold.
+YouTube also introduced a lower-tier "fan funding" option at 500 subscribers.
+But that does not include ad revenue.
+Ad revenue only unlocks at the 1,000 subscriber and 4,000 watch hour threshold.

-A channel that hits exactly 1,000 subscribers and 4,000 watch hours is not going to earn meaningful ad money immediately.
-At 1,000 subscribers, most channels are pulling 5,000 to 15,000 monthly views.
+A channel that just hit 1,000 subscribers and 4,000 watch hours will not earn much right away.
+At 1,000 subscribers, most channels get 5,000 to 15,000 monthly views.
 At a $2 RPM, that is $10 to $30 per month.
-Real money starts showing up in the $5,000 to $10,000 monthly view range, and even then it is grocery money, not rent money.
+Real money starts showing up closer to 5,000 to 10,000 monthly views.
+Even then, it is grocery money, not rent money.

 What actually moves your RPM beyond just picking a "high CPM niche"?